 wi,t, controls=ait+bittcit+dit.
 [END EQUATION]

 In these formulas, the index i indicates the strata composed of a combination of known causes.
 The index t indicates the period.
-In words, cases continue to be weighted as before, but controls are weighted so that in each stratum, they occur at the same rate as the cases.
+In other words, cases continue to be weighted as before, but controls are weighted so that in each stratum, they occur at the same rate as the cases.
 These weights provide a way of removing the effect of the known causes.
 After weights are applied, the only variation that remains is the difference in the intervention and nonintervention groups.

 The upper control limit (UCL) and lower control limit (LCL) are estimated using the data from weighted controls and the equation